Most Americans have never heard of PennyMac, United Wholesale Mortgage, loanDepot, and Freedom Mortgage.

 The government is trying to come up with solutions but their solutions are often inadequate and the entire industry remains precarious.

-The other problem is that the “servicing rights” are now worth far less than what they were previously worth (b/c of forbearance risks), and this is keeping rates higher than they might otherwise be.
+The other problem is that the “servicing rights” are now worth far less than what they were previously worth (because of forbearance risks), and this is keeping rates higher than they might otherwise be.

 Founder/Broker | JVM Lending